 Melody brings an extensive musical background to her ministry as Director of Music at FPC.
 She received a Bachelor of Music degree in flute and a Master of Music degree in voice from Winthrop University, where she studied with voice professor, Jerry Helton.
 Melody continued her studies with Jane Rolandi prior to moving to New York, where she studied with JoAnna Levy, Patricia Sage, and Frances Wilson.
 Her professional operatic debut was with the National Opera Company.

 In addition to singing professionally, Melody has served as music director for churches throughout her career.
 She has had opportunities to observe and glean from renowned directors and clinicians, and brings that knowledge to her work as a choral conductor for singers of all ages.
 At FPC, Melody conducts the Sanctuary, Youth, Junior, Cherub, and Handbell choirs, and organizes instrumental ensembles for special services.
 Melody also maintains a private studio for voice, flute, and piano students.

 Melody and her husband, Thomas, have two daughters.
-Violet attends South Iredell High School and Lilli attends Northview IB School.
+Violet attends The University of North Carolina at Chapel hill and Lilli attends South Iredell High School.